Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/developer-experience/web-application-error-handling.md

 In the development of any web  application, error handling on the application level is critical.
 Without robust frontend error handling, a single component failure could crash an entire page or even the Pages editor, leading to poor user experience, lost work for content authors, and frustrated developers trying to debug issues without proper context.

 ## Execution
-Effective error handling in  XM Cloud applications ultimately enhances user experience and application reliability.
+Effective error handling in  SitecoreAI applications ultimately enhances user experience and application reliability.
 A well-designed approach ensures that frontend components remain stable, preventing issues from impacting site visitors and content editors.
 Containing component failures minimizes disruptions, while specialized handling of API integrations keeps interactions smooth.

 Thoughtful error UX design plays a key role in maintaining user trust by providing clear, helpful messaging, guiding users toward solutions, and ensuring a consistent journey even when issues arise.
 By anticipating potential failures, applications become more resilient, improving both usability and long-term adoption.